PiethonProgram/NA-MEMD_and_MEMD/README.md

 ## Introduction
 Python implementation of Noise-Assisted Multivariate Empirical Mode Decomposition (NA-MEMD).
 Includes functions for noise generation, multivariate empirical mode breakdown (MEMD).

-Offers additional options for noise generation, and allows for n-dimensional NA-MEMD as opposed to the previous bivariate option [1].
+Offers additional options for noise generation, and allows for n-dimensional NA-MEMD as opposed to the previous bivariate option.

 ## Dependencies